mircealungu/mir-biblio/aslan.bib.md

             year = "1992",
             author = "David Hirsh and Paul Nation"
         }

+Even when one knows 95 percent of the words in a text, they still need to lookup a word every two lines in average.

 More stuff to read:
 * Beyond A Clockwork Orange: Acquiring Second Language Vocabulary through Reading -- http://www.lextutor.ca/cv/beyond_a_clockwork_orange.html -- concludes that the gain in vocabulary is related to: frequency in of the words in the text, but also prior vocabulary size.
 36 students. one book.